emmairwin/community_curriculum/market_pulse/FFOS/en/participation_ladder_1.md

 #### Whether or not the phone is in stock

-This is a verbal confirmation from store owners, can is recorded as true or false in the web app.
+This is a verbal confirmation from store owners, and may be recorded as true or false in the web app.
 See 'Pricing Scenarios' below for more on this data.

 #### Price
 The price of the device.

-#### Currency
+Currency####
-Price currency for the reported price.
+Currency of the reported price.

 #### Comments
 A very important part of data collection are all those observations that occur to you as you record information.
-We will get into more detail about how comments he
+We cannot stress enough, how important it is to the project outcome - that you share as as many observations as possible.

 ---